Masterplan for a mixed-use development inside an existing building block, Turnhout, BE

 We decided to create a new neighbourhood park as the centre of this development.
 The park is the face of this development and turns the present backside of the building block into a new front.
 The green open space is not only important for the living quality of the new housing units but also for the densely populated surrounding neighbourhood.
 We want to create a very open development that is easily accessible.

 The edge of the park is shaped by the new volumes.
 As many housing units as possible benefit from the view over the green open space.
-Collective open spaces lie between the new volumes and the existing surrounding buildings.
-These spaces are used to implement the necessary collective amenities, waste management, ground level parking, collective and private gardens.
-By using semi-underground parking lots under the new volumes the privacy of the ground floor apartments is assured.
+Collective open spaces lay between the new volumes and the existing surrounding buildings.
+These spaces are used to implement the necessary collective amenities, waste management, ground level parking, and collective and private gardens.
+By using semi-underground parking lots under the new volumes, the privacy of the ground floor apartments is ensured.

 Scope of work